sanderslab/magellanmapper/docs/install.md

 - Windows, tested on Windows 10 (see below for details) in various environments:
   - Native command-prompt and PowerShell
   - Via built-in Windows Subsystem for Linux (WSL), tested on Ubuntu 18.04 and an X Server
-  - Bash scripts in Cygwin (tested on Cygwin 2.10+), MSYS2
+  - Bash scripts in Cygwin (tested on Cygwin 2.10+) and MSYS2